openshift/source-to-image/CONTRIBUTING.md

 ### Integration tests

-The second category are integration tests which verify the whole STI flow.
+The second category are integration tests which verify the whole S2I flow.
 The integration tests require a couple of images for testing, these can be built with `hack/build-test-images.sh`, if integration tests don't find them it'll print appropriate information regarding running this command.